-I’ve created a sample fight scene for you to reference throughout this post.
+I’ve created a sample fight scene for reference throughout this post.

-What I've written is actually quite large when you compare it to other fight scenes in scripts, but it'll help to better illustrate the points being made.
+What I've written is actually quite large when you compare it to other fight scenes in scripts, but it'll help to better illustrate the main points.

 To begin, you will want to set up ACT I: